jfreeze/horizon/README.md

 ```
 ### Sample Postgres Host Configuration

-It's a good idea to keep your Postgres server on a separate server.
+Keeping your Postgres server on a separate server is a good idea.
 This allows it to have its own upgrade process and simplifies mirroring and migration.
-Although, you could install Postgres on the same host as the web host, and even on the build host.
+You can install Postgres on the same host as the web host and even on the build host.

 There are three steps to getting Postgres up and running:

 1. Install the version of postgres server and contrib library of your choice
-2. Initialize postgresql.
+2. Initialize `postgresql`.
 This configures `postgresql.conf`, `pg_hba.conf` and logging.
-Logging is at `/var/log/postgresql.go`
+Logging is at `/var/log/postgresql.log`
 3. Create a database.
 Creating a database creates a user/password, and updates `pg_hba.conf`.
 You can also choose the locale and `ctype` of the database.
 - postgres-db-c_mixed_utf8
 - postgres-db-c_utf8_full
 - postgres-db-us_utf8_full

 `#postgres.conf`
 ```